 Did you know you can flag iffy content?
 Adjust limits for Language in your kid's entertainment guide.Get started

 Wine and whiskey drinking, but not to excess.
 A character chews tobacco and spits some of it on the floor.

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

-Still, this is a very enjoyable summer popcorn movie, sumptuously and excitingly filmed, and rousingly entertaining.
-The action sequences play well, and the black characters are treated with as much dignity as possible.
-Gibson delivers, as always.
-He is utterly compelling whether he is hacking an opponent to death, looking tenderly at a tiny daughter who will not speak to him, or agonizing over his past sins.
-Fellow Aussie Heath Ledger is superb as oldest son Gabriel, at first impatient to join the fight, later a brave and mature soldier and an ardent suitor.
+It's not perfect, but this is a very enjoyable popcorn movie, sumptuously and excitingly filmed, and rousingly entertaining.
+The action sequences play well, and Gibson delivers, as always.
+He's utterly compelling in The Patriot, whether he's grimly dispatching an enemy, looking tenderly at a tiny daughter who won't speak to him, or agonizing over his past sins.
+Fellow Aussie Heath Ledger is superb as Benjamin's oldest son Gabriel, at first impatient to join the fight and later a brave and mature soldier and an ardent suitor.